-One of the critical factors in improving the quality of services provided at the colleges and universities is the development and renewal of the physical assets used to provide housing, dining, and student union facilities.
+One of the critical factors in improving the quality of services provided at the colleges and universities is the development and renewal of the physical assets used to provide housing, dining, parking and student union facilities.
 The Revenue Fund continues to implement a long-range plan to eliminate identified deferred maintenance.
-Construction in progress decreased in fiscal year 2013 as a result of construction projects completed.
-These completed construction projects were for major repair and replacement projects financed through fiscal year 2009, 2011 and 2012 bond proceeds and operating revenues.
-See comments in the section titled "Economic Factors That Will Affect the Future."
+Construction in progress decreased in fiscal year 2014 by \$4.2 million as a result of construction projects completed that were started in prior fiscal years.
+These completed construction projects were for major repair and replacement projects financed through fiscal year 2011, 2012 and 2013 bond proceeds and operating revenues.
+See comments in the section titled "Economic Factors That Will Affect the Future"